Postman Monitors frequently asked questions

 Will monitors impact my API performance?

-To limit the impact of monitor activity on your API, you can configure which of your API endpoints are called as well as how often they're called.
-Postman also restricts each monitor’s total runtime to 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans).
+To limit the impact of monitor activity on your API, you can configure which of your API endpoints are called and how often they're called.
+Postman also restricts each monitor's total runtime to 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans).
 This limits the number of requests the monitor can perform.